fizarazvi/PDF-chatbot/README.md

 Let's set Elastic Server on our systems post tomorrow's call and start working on a class to use the functionality.
 Aim for this week to deploy this code on server.
 We will implement further the internal working once this is deployed.

+Elastic Server function:

+- connect to the elastic server(done)
+- Create new index for the pdf (done)
+- upload dictionary/dataframe
+- search for the most probably shard

 -----------------------------------------------------------------------------------------------------------------------------------

 Merge from Ratan Singh